mortunco/vancity_heartbeat_christmas_2024/README.md

         --output text ) \
 ```
 ## Athena Setup.
-(I dont know how to share this but these are my Athena queries to create my trips table.)
+(I don't know how to share this but these are my Athena queries to create my trips table.)

 Following code reads all the CSVs and merges them into a giant table.
 (This section could be improved)
 ```